Collect Google reviews automatically – at check-out, not three days later by email

 The Solution: The Checkout Moment

 There’s exactly one moment when the guest is still in the property, phone in hand, and paying attention: checkout.
 When a guest scans the QR code at the door to signal departure, they’re still mentally connected to the stay.
-They’ve tidied up, packed their bags, and have a few seconds to spare.
+They’ve tidied up and packed their bags, with a few seconds to spare.

 This exact moment is the ideal trigger for a review invitation.